Back to Home

 • Access to email program

 Usage data is processed and used to provide the service.
-This data processing is justified by the fact that it is necessary for the performance of the contract between you as the data subject and us in accordance with Art.
-6 (1) (b) GDPR for the use of the app.
+This data processing is justified because it is necessary for the performance of the contract between you as the data subject and us, pursuant to Article 6(1)(b) GDPR, for the use of the app.

 5. YOUR RIGHTS